idelchi/go-gitignore/Untitled-3.md

 You are only allowed to edit `gitignore.go`.

 If you require to create debug files to run, create them in cmd/debug and not in the root.
+Your debug files must always end with the suffix _debug.go.

 Strive to always run all tests so that you don't fixate/isolate on a single test case.
 Keep always a holistic view on the task.